Indian cinema on a mission at Cannes to dispel Bollywood image

-The largest Indian contingent to date is on the French Riviera at the world’s leading cinema showcase to promote the world’s biggest film industry that makes over 1,000 films a year, compared with about 600 in Hollywood.
+The largest Indian contingent to date is on the French Riviera at the world’s leading cinema showcase to promote their country, which has the world’s biggest film industry, making over 1,000 films a year compared to about 600 in Hollywood.

-Movies from Bollywood’s Mumbai studios and other regional films have struggled at the global box office, with Indian cinema largely dismissed as lengthy, song-and-dance numbers.
+Movies from Mumbai-based Bollywood and other regional India films have struggled at the global box office with Indian cinema largely dismissed as lengthy, song-and-dance numbers.

-“If you use the term Bollywood, it really represents the song-and-dance, credibility-stretched story kind of film,” said director Amit Kumar, whose gangster-cop thriller “Monsoon Shootout” held its premiere at Cannes on Sunday.
+“If you use the term Bollywood it really represents the song-and-dance, credibility-stretched story kind of film,” director Amit Kumar, whose gangster-cop thriller “Monsoon Shootout” held its premiere at Cannes on Sunday, told Reuters.

-“We need to portray Indian cinema as more international and I hope our presence at Cannes will make the world realize that Indian cinema is most than just about Bollywood,” he told Reuters
+“We need to portray Indian cinema as more international and I hope our presence at Cannes will make the world realise that Indian cinema is most than just about Bollywood.”

 The Indian visitors to Cannes are also keen to lure investment to their film industry, which is forecast to grow to $5 billion by 2014 from $3.2 billion in 2010, according to a report by Ernst & Young.